TULiberalArts/Chinese/pages/home.md

 feature-body: >-
   Since its inception, the Chinese program has offered six semesters of language instruction in Mandarin (Putonghua) — China’s official language.
-Besides offering instruction in Mandarin, we also contributes courses on Chinese literature and film and language in society to Temple’s General Education program.
+Besides offering instruction in Mandarin, we also contribute courses on Chinese literature and film and language in society to Temple’s General Education program.
 We also offer courses taught in English on Chinese literature and film that contribute to the Asian Studies program.